Warrior Run sets football ticket distribution plan

 He explained the background of the sensors.

-Prior to the COVID-19 outbreak, Hormell said his company was working with a Washington, D.C. firm to develop a state of the art office.
+Prior to the COVID-19 outbreak, Hormell said his company was working with a Washington, D.C. firm to develop a state-of-the-art office.

 “COVID happened and everybody said ‘we’re not going back to office space,’” Hormell said.